bramley/phplist-plugin-oauth2/README.md

 ## Version history ##

     version         Description
-    1.2.2+20221113  Set tenant property on the provider 1.2.1+20221113  Improve error handling
+    1.3.0+20221115  Refresh the access token when processing bounces 1.2.2+20221113  Set tenant property on the provider 1.2.1+20221113  Improve error handling
     1.2.0+20221113  Use the PHP League OAuth2 client package